 Adam Kircher leads recipient operations and is the chief architect of SIRUM’s patented technology.
 By day, Adam manages operations and uses technology to automate Good Pill Pharmacy.
 By night, Adam works as a liaison to the National Conference of State Legislatures and has written drug donation policies that have been incorporated into several state laws and regulations.

 Adam originally founded SIRUM as a student project and left a full-tuition scholarship at Harvard Business School to work on SIRUM full-time.
 He brings broad experience to SIRUM as a full-stack software engineer and former management consultant at McKinsey & Company, where he worked across various healthcare verticals, including pharmaceuticals.

 Adam received his bachelor’s and master’s degrees from Stanford University in Management Science and Engineering, where he graduated Phi Beta Kappa and Tau Beta Pi.
-Personally, Adam enjoys playing sports, while at Stanford Adam’s boat placed 5th in the Nation on the Varsity Crew team, the best in Stanford’s history.
-After McKinsey, Adam trained and completed an Ironman Triathlon.
+Personally, Adam enjoys playing sports; while at Stanford Adam’s Varsity Crew boat placed 5th in the nation, the best in Stanford’s history.
+After McKinsey, Adam trained for and completed an Ironman Triathlon.
 After growing up in Florida and living in California, Adam has developed an aversion to cold weather of any kind.